EdJaPe/Inty_Run/README.md

 # MVP goals*

 * Start menu with gold relict animation.
-* Render starting point health info at the bottom of the screen.

 * Render finish line scene Meeting with King.
-* Render background movement of Andes Mountains

 * Render spanish soldiers chasing the hero.[]
 * render moving background of the Andean Mountains